bioteam/protcast/README.md

 Scripts that can build networks.

 ## `utility-scripts`
-Shell scripts.
+Useful scripts.
 For example, download the 4 input files necessary to build a SimpleDataset:

 ```
 ./get_simple_dataset_files.sh
 ```

+`make_dr_seqs.py`
+Runs the `mash` application to do pairwise protein sequence comparisons using kmers, then runs DBSCAN from scikit-learn with the resulting distance data to identify clusters of closely related sequences that are removed to create a "decreased redundancy" (dr) file.
+If the input file is in Swissprot format, the removed sequences will be the ones with the fewest GO terms.